stay·manual

 Pair this with the house rules approach for the same low-friction tone in the rules section, and the five-questions piece for the upstream wording that keeps the same questions from coming up in the first place.

-Build yours in thirty minutes — free for one property.
+Build yours free, for one property.

 Every feature, no card on file.
 Add more properties when you’re ready.